Aravindr1986/Distributed-Algorithims/README.md

-These are some of the Distributed Algorithims that I have simulated as part of my Advanced operating systems class.
+These are some of the Distributed algorithms that I have simulated as part of my Advanced operating systems class.